We may earn money or products from the companies mentioned in this post.

 Where does Lion King take place?
 Kenya

 Although there is no mention of the exact country where the Lion King is set, Kenya was likely the inspiration for the Disney movie’s location.
 The landscapes in the film resemble Hell’s Gate National Park in Kenya.
-And a 2-week safari in Kenya is the perfect vacation for any Lion King fan.
+And a 2-week trip to Kenya or Tanzania is the perfect vacation for any Lion King fan wanting to see safari animals.
 So, if you want to see the pridelands where Simba, the lion king, ruled over the animal kingdom, start planning a trip to Kenya!

 Where does Tarzan take place?
 Uganda